 There are studies that have shown manuka honey to be effective in killing bacteria, but commonly MRSA is treated with antibiotics, lancing, draining, or surgery.
 The antibiotics that are effective on treating this type of bacterial infection includes

 Interest is growing in the effectiveness of Manuka honey because there are strains of Staphylococcus aureus that are becoming resistant to some of the currently used antibiotics.
 Manuka doesn’t have some of the side effects experienced with typical antibiotic use.

-We also recommend reading, “pHenomenal Water Review” which is another alternative from using antibiotics for treating MRSA.
+We also recommend reading, “pHenomenal Water Review” which is another alternative treatment.

 In the battle of treating MRSA, anything that is showing promise in the treatment and prevention gives you, me, and everyone encouragement.
 Using Manuka Honey isn’t the magical solution to curing this bacterial infection but we all can agree it is a step in the right direction.
 It does work for some!
 However it is highly recommend if you do decide to use this alternative treatment that you have a healthcare profession monitor your progress because it can become serious or even life threatening very quickly.